lucasvegi/Elixir-Code-Smells/README.md

     mix populate_is_custom_shop
   ```

-  These examples are based on codes written by Carlos Souza.
+  This example is based on code originally written by Carlos Souza.
 Source: [link][DataManipulationByMigrationExamples]

 [▲ back to Index](#table-of-contents)